 As far as decoration is concerned, the rooms are simple.
 The carpet is “early willy wonka” (great fun) with reds, blues, orange and black.
 There are soft yellow bedspreads, fleece blankets and bright white cotton sheets.
 Perhaps the best part of the room is some prints done by Michael Sowa, a German artist known for his excellent skills and quirky mindset.

 The beds are pretty new; the queen size beds have thick pillow tops and while firm, are an easy touch.
+The beds are fully encased for that extra protection from insects!!!
 The doubles (rooms with two beds) are very comfortable, but not the same luxury as the queen size beds.

 Blow dryers and irons are available on request – although our smarter guests realize these things are typically frowned upon in the country.